code-423n4/2023-12-revolutionprotocol/README.md

 - CultureIndex and MaxHeap, must be resilient to DoS attacks that could significantly hinder voting, art creation, or auction processes.

+- An art piece that has not met quorum cannot be dropped.

 ### VerbsToken

 - VerbsToken should only mint art pieces from the CultureIndex.